finbourne/lusid-sdk-java-preview/sdk/docs/CounterpartiesApi.md

 # **getCreditSupportAnnex**
 > GetCreditSupportAnnexResponse getCreditSupportAnnex(scope, code, asAt)

-[EXPERIMENTAL] Get CSA
+[EXPERIMENTAL] Get Credit Support Annex

-Get a CSA from a single scope.
-The response will return either the CSA that has been stored, or a failure explaining why the request was unsuccessful.
+Get a Credit Support Annex from a single scope.
+The response will return either the Credit Support Annex that has been stored, or a failure explaining why the request was unsuccessful.
 It is important to always check for any unsuccessful requests (failures).

 ### Example
 ```java